-A bit sudden, don’t you think? came to his mind, but he knew better then to say that.
+A bit sudden, don’t you think? came to his mind, but he knew better than to say that.
 They’d only been dating for a month and here she was giving him a key to her house.
 Still, he guessed there was no set time for this kind of thing.

 “Great,” he said, struggling to find an adequate response.
 “Now I can come over and watch your big screen anytime!”
 Trish rolled her eyes and gave him pouty lips until he gave her a kiss.
 He tried a simpler tact.

-“Thanks hon.”
+“Thanks, hon.”
 She pecked his lips, grinning.
 “Get your coat off and relax.
 I’m going to get the grub,” she said, then ran to the kitchen.
 She had a quick enthusiasm he thought was adorable, somewhat childlike.

 He did as she said, listening to her in the kitchen; she made the commotion of ten professional cooks in there, instead of just one.
 Metal clanking against metal.
-Bowls slamming on counter tops.
+Bowls slamming on countertops.
 She started singing softly as she worked.
 He collapsed on the couch.